KENJI-JIN/movie_edit/README.md

 # movie_edit
-the repository to edit movie
+The repository to edit movies.
 At first, a python code merging videos is uploaded.

 # Prerequests